 Expectations at the end of business cycles

 The Federal Reserve has a blunt yet effective instrument to fight inflation: raising the federal funds rate.
 But using it requires a delicate balancing act.
-In the best-case scenario, the Fed, by raising rates, reduces discretionary spending enough to stabilize prices, and the economy continues to ...
-READ MORE >
+We offer a snapshot of what to look for as the economic cycle plays out. … READ MORE >

 Industrial production rose in July, tempering recession fears despite housing starts drop